valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-headers.md

 # Custom case headers

-This page explains how a header that is shown above every case can be customised.
+This page explains how a header that is shown above every case can be customized.

 ## Introduction